Speak to an expert

 The day has finally arrived for your heat pump installation to begin!

 Your installation team will arrive at your property, prior to any works begin.
 They will run through exactly what they are going to do and when.
-They will endeavour to keep disruption to an absolute minimum and will discuss and agree the times that you will be without heating or hot water, whilst the work is carried out.
+They will try to keep disruptions to a minimum.
+They will talk with you about the times you will be without heating or hot water while the work is done.

 The installers will follow the installation plan created by our design team, in line with the Design Document.
 They will confirm the location of the heat pump system, and the location of all internal components.
 They will then lay carpet protector in all the areas in which they will be walking and working.